duckietown/book-opmanual-duckiebot/src/learning_experiences/introduction-to-learning-experiences.md

 You can do the normal thing of going to novnc and putting it into lane following mode or driving around with the joystick or whatever.

-If you would like to change your code and re-run, just edit your code on your laptop, and then go to that terminal and do CTRL-C. You will see everything start to shut down.
+If you would like to change your code and re-run, just edit your code on your laptop, and then go to that terminal and press <kbd>CTRL</kbd>+<kbd>C</kbd>.
+You will see everything start to shut down.
 Then you can simply rerun the agent and it will have the new code that you just modified since it's mounted into the agent container.
 So just do `launchers/run_agent.sh` again and it will start up again.

 Note: You will see an output from the anti-instagram node saying it's waiting for the first image.
 Don't worry, if you go to novnc and put the agent in lane following mode or drive with the joystick, it will start to receive images and that output will go away

-Note: There is a timeout on the simulator, so if you do CTRL-C and then spend a while editing your code, it's likely that the simulator will have shut down.
+Note: There is a timeout on the simulator, so if you press <kbd>CTRL</kbd>+<kbd>C</kbd> and then spend a while editing your code, it's likely that the simulator will have shut down.
 So either leave it running while you edit your code or just restart everything.
 You can get out of your terminal by typing

     exit